OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/includes/sql-database-csharp-adonet-create-query-2.md

    ('hres', 'Human Resources'),
    ('legl', 'Legal');

--- The company has these employees, each in one department.
+-- hello company has these employees, each in one department.
 INSERT INTO tabEmployee
    (EmployeeName, EmployeeLevel, DepartmentCode)
       VALUES